 How to cancel/invalidate a trademark registration in Laos ?

-A trademark cancellation in Laos is a legal proceeding that seeks to remove a registered trademark from the trademark register.
+Trademark cancellation proceedings in Laos serve as a crucial legal avenue to remove a registered trademark from the trademark register.
 This process can be initiated by anyone who believes that the trademark in question should not have been registered or that the trademark owner is no longer using the trademark in commerce.
+At KENFOX, we understand the significance of trademark cancellation and provide a comprehensive guide to help you navigate the process effectively.
+Whether you believe a registered trademark should not have been granted or that the trademark owner is no longer using the mark in commerce, understanding the grounds, procedures, and timelines involved in trademark cancellation proceedings in Laos is essential.

 Deadline for filing a trademark cancellation action in Laos: Third parties are eligible to file a request to cancel or eliminate a trademark registration within five (5) years, as from the date of publication in the Official Gazette of Registration of Industrial Property.